-The Company earned interest income of \$628,963 during Q2 2023 compared to \$165,802 during Q2 2022.
-The increase is due to the rise in interest rates during the second half of 2022, that have continued into 2023, as well as a higher cash balance resulting from the equity financing completed during April 2023.
-This combination generated higher interest income on cash balances on hand, as well as short term guaranteed investment certificates ("GICs") and term deposits purchased during the quarter.
+The Company earned interest income of \$842,057 during Q3 2023 compared to \$199,453 during Q3 2022.
+The increase is due to the rise in interest rates over the last twelve months, and the higher cash balances on hand from the equity financing completed during April 2023.
+This combination generated higher interest income on cash balances on hand, as well as short term guaranteed investment certificates ("GICs") and term deposits.